aiiie/dnuos/README.txt

 News
 ====

+Version 1.0.8 (Jun.
+16, 2008)
+    Fixed crashes on Unix platforms with directory names that have characters that aren't valid for the file system's character encoding.

 Version 1.0.7 (Jun.
 3, 2008)
     Added consistency improvements from the Makefile to ``setup.py``. ``make`` isn't always available, so ``setup.py`` is now the recommended way of